The Origins of Irish Surnames

 Connor

 In Irish Ó Conchobhair or Ó Conchúir, the Connor last name means “hero or champion.”
-The O Connor family was one of three royal Irish families; they are from Clare, Derry, Galway, Kerry, Offaly, Roscommon, Sligo and the province of Ulster.
+The O Connor family was one of three royal Irish families; they are from Clare, Derry, Galway, Kerry, Offaly, Roscommon, Sligo, and the province of Ulster.

 Irish spelling: Conchobhair